On R List of Movie Reviews

 Brokedown Palace.

-emotional value throughout.
-Smug, impossibly handsome, and smiling during the worst of conditions, Jack Moore makes the
+loss of emotional value throughout.
+Smug, impossibly handsome, and smiling during the worst of conditions, Jack

-biggest mistake by leaving the embassy when we know in China that happy ending isn't to be expected.
+Moore makes the biggest mistake by leaving the embassy when we know in China that a happy ending shan't be expected.

 All in all, Bai Ling's unlikeable character is the number one undoing of Red Corner.